-- Appointing and training a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead (DDSL) and ensuring all staff working with learners are trained in Safeguarding. - Raising awareness of issues relating to the welfare and safeguarding of children, young people and vulnerable adults. - Ensuring all staff working in regulated activity read and understand 'Keeping Children Safe in Education' (Part 1) and Annexe B. - Ensuring staff recognise the signs of abuse or that an individual may be at risk of significant harm. - Ensuring staff understand their responsibilities to safeguard children who may be living with or in the care of learners. - Promoting a safe learning environment during both on-line and face to face lessons. - Engaging with employers to ensure their commitment to safeguarding in the workplace. - Working with other agencies as appropriate (e.g., Safeguarding Partners) where an individual is being, or at risk of being, significantly harmed. - Providing a framework for reporting and dealing with concerns and disclosures. - Embedding safeguarding in the learners' induction and curriculum. - Establishing clear procedures for the reporting and handling of allegations of abuse against staff. - Requiring staff to undertake mandatory safeguarding training upon employment with annual updating.
+- Appointing and training Designated Safeguarding Leads (DSL) and ensuring all staff working with learners are trained in Safeguarding. - Raising awareness of issues relating to the welfare and safeguarding of children, young people and vulnerable adults. - Ensuring all staff working in regulated activity read and understand 'Keeping Children Safe in Education' (Part 1) and Annexe B. - Ensuring staff recognise the signs of abuse or that an individual may be at risk of significant harm. - Ensuring staff understand their responsibilities to safeguard children who may be living with or in the care of learners. - Promoting a safe learning environment during both on-line and face to face lessons. - Engaging with employers to ensure their commitment to safeguarding in the workplace. - Working with other agencies as appropriate (e.g., Safeguarding Partners) where an individual is being, or at risk of being, significantly harmed. - Providing a framework for reporting and dealing with concerns and disclosures. - Embedding safeguarding in the learners' induction and curriculum. - Establishing clear procedures for the reporting and handling of allegations of abuse against staff. - Requiring staff to undertake mandatory safeguarding training upon employment with annual updating.